The Smithsonian Castle

 James Smithson’s Haunting Legacy

-The most notable ghost said to haunt the Smithsonian Castle is its namesake, James Smithson, an aristocratic English scientist who never set foot in America during his lifetime.
+The most notable ghost said to haunt the castle of Smithsonian is its namesake, James Smithson, an aristocratic English scientist who never set foot in America during his lifetime.
 Smithson’s fortune, left to establish the Smithsonian Institution, ensured his legacy, though he could never witness the building that bears his name.
 His remains were brought to the United States in 1904 and interred within the Castle, and his spirit is said to roam the halls, seen so often that his casket was exhumed in 1973 to confirm the presence of his skeleton.

 Other Spirits of the Castle